 How to Make Chocolate Covered Pecans

-- Preheat the oven to 300 F. Line a baking tray with parchment paper.
+- Preheat the oven to 300 F. Line a baking sheet with parchment paper or a silicone mat.
 Spread the pecans in an even layer.

 - Bake for 5-7 minutes to toast the pecans and bring out their flavor.
 Remove from the over and allow the pecans to cool for a few minutes.

 - In a microwave-safe bowl, add the chocolate chips and coconut oil.
-Microwave for 30 second increments, stirring between each one.
+Microwave for 30-second intervals, stirring between each one.

 - Once the chocolate is liquid and smooth, add a handful of the pecans, stir them around, then pick up each nut with the fork.
 Shake or tap off the excess chocolate, then carefully place the pecan on the parchment paper-lined tray.
 Repeat until all the pecans have been dipped.